Affiliate links on SoundGuys may earn us a commission. Learn more.

 Although it doesn’t introduce novel features to stand out from the hoards of true wireless earbuds, its greatest offering is the relatively low price of $200.
-This is the sweet spot for noise cancelling totally wireless earbuds as it affords effective ANC and a few extra goodies without completely breaking the bank.
+This is the sweet spot for noise canceling totally wireless earbuds as it affords effective ANC and a few extra goodies without completely breaking the bank.

 If you’ve realized $200 is out of your budget, don’t worry it’s out of mine too.
 There are a bunch of top-notch cheap true wireless earbuds around now.
-Sure, they might not have noise cancelling—or if they do, it’s not very good—but many of them support at least one high-quality codec, merit an IP rating, and have solid battery life like the Samsung Galaxy Buds Pro and Galaxy Buds Plus.
+Sure, they might not have noise canceling—or if they do, it’s not very good—but many of them support at least one high-quality codec, merit an IP rating, and have solid battery life like the Samsung Galaxy Buds Pro and Galaxy Buds Plus.

 How does the Sol Republic Amps Air Plus compare to other workout headphones?

 The Sol Republic Amps Air Plus is $30-plus cheaper than its top competitors, and perform quite well in comparison.